KevLeng/ConfigurationAPI-HandsOn/syntheticapi/README.md

 However, you need to change the script to "point" to the external ip address of your easyTravel Production server.

-Copy the followin JSON into a txt editor.
+Copy the following JSON into a txt editor.

 Modify the JSON (find/replace), the existing IP address (13.210.14.153) to the IP address if your external production server.

 You will find the IP address in 2 locations.